Vietnamese language: Official status

 Vietnamese is the sole official and national language of Vietnam.
 It is the first language of the majority of the Vietnamese population, as well as a first or second language for the country's ethnic minority groups.

 In the Czech Republic, Vietnamese has been recognized as one of 14 minority languages, on the basis of communities that have resided in the country either traditionally or on a long-term basis.
 This status grants the Vietnamese community in the country a representative on the Government Council for Nationalities, an advisory body of the Czech Government for matters of policy towards national minorities and their members.
 It also grants the community the right to use Vietnamese with public authorities and in courts anywhere in the country.
+Vietnamese was also recognized as a national minority language in Slovakia in 2023.

 In the U.S. city of San Francisco, municipal services began to be offered in Vietnamese starting in 2024.

 As a foreign language

 Vietnamese is taught in schools and institutions outside of Vietnam, a large part contributed by its diaspora.
 In countries with Vietnamese-speaking communities Vietnamese language education largely serves as a role to link descendants of Vietnamese immigrants to their ancestral culture.
 In neighboring countries and vicinities near Vietnam such as Southern China, Cambodia, Laos, and Thailand, Vietnamese as a foreign language is largely due to trade, as well as recovery and growth of the Vietnamese economy.

-Since the 1980s, Vietnamese language schools (trường Việt ngữ/ trường ngôn ngữ Tiếng Việt) have been established for youth in many Vietnamese-speaking communities around the world such as in the United States, Germany, and France.
+Since the 1980s, Vietnamese language schools (trường Việt ngữ) have been established for youth in many Vietnamese-speaking communities around the world such as in the United States, Germany, and France.

 Phonology

 Vowels

 Vietnamese has a large number of vowels.
+There are 11 vowels, 18 diphthongs and 4 triphthongs though mergers may happen in colloquial and especially Southern Vietnamese speech.
 Below is a vowel diagram of Standard Vietnamese and Vietnamese from Hanoi (including centering diphthongs):